jazminchannel/AWS-Managed-Microsoft-AD/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 In this project I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
-The user was able to log on to Amazon workspace and access the AWS portal using Microsoft AD credentials.
+The user is able to log on to Amazon workspace and access the AWS portal using Microsoft AD credentials.

 ### 1. Create a Directory